ZakArmstrong99/stock-analysis/README.md

 ![VBA_Challenge_2018](https://user-images.githubusercontent.com/107213807/174387685-e5c76cef-6bf9-4f1a-b2bc-418e9fa47744.png)

 The key difference that made the code run faster was the inclusion of a tickerIndex variable.
 Using this tickerIndex variable, it was possible to create output arrays for the tickerStartingPrices, tickerEndingPrices, and tickerVolumes.
+In order for the refactored code to work, the output array tickerVolumes needs all of its indexes values to be set to zero.
+This was done by using a for loop.

 ![tickerIndex_OutputArrays](https://user-images.githubusercontent.com/107213807/174390631-fcaa5032-ea72-4bb2-b2f0-7eb9ad26a630.png)